Introduction to Polarization

 This table summaries several different common polarization states and the values of the amplitudes, phases, and polarization ratio that produce them:

-As shown earlier, you can express a polarized electric field as a linear combination of basis vectors along the x and y directions.
+As shown earlier, you can express a polarized electric field as a linear combination of basis vectors along the H and V directions.
 For example, the complex electric field vectors for the right-handed circularly polarized (RHCP) wave and the left-handed circularly polarized (LHCP) wave, take the form:

 In this equation, the positive sign is for the LHCP field and the negative sign is for the RHCP field.
 These two special combinations can be given a new name.
 Define a new basis vector set, called the circular basis set